jamesgeraghty/AndroidRecipeAppV2/README.md

-# Android Recipe Version2  App by James Geraghty
+# Android Recipe Version 2  App by James Geraghty

 Mobile Application Development (Higher Diploma in Computer Science) completed From November to December 2021.